 Guard passing is a basic technique that students should learn and practice to improve their jiu-jitsu.
 It is one of the most challenging elements in BJJ grappling, particularly for novices.
 Thus, to succeed in sparring and tournaments, you should be well-versed in various jiu-jitsu guard passing tactics, such as the stack pass BJJ.

-The stack guard pass is one of the most common types of pressure passing in Brazilian Jiu-Jitsu.
+The stack guard pass is one of the most common pressure passes in Brazilian Jiu-Jitsu.
 This guard pass has been demonstrated to be effective at every level of competition available in the grappling martial arts world.
 Besides, it’s an unpleasant and effective method of getting past someone’s guard defenses.

 The stack passing technique is available in various versions, each of which is successful.
-First, however, it is essential to learn how to go about it correctly.
+First, however, learning how to go about it correctly is essential.
 Therefore, this tutorial will show you how to perform the stacking guard pass correctly.

 Stack Pass Concepts and Setup

 Stack passing is a form of pressure passing technique used in Brazilian jiu-jitsu.
-In this situation, the guard passer drives the opponent’s knee toward his face producing massive pressure on his upper body.
-Then, the attacker spins his hip a little bit to eliminate the opponent’s defenses and reach the side control position.
+In this situation, the guard passer drives the opponent’s knee toward his face, producing massive strain on his upper body.
+Then, the attacker spins his hip slightly to eliminate the opponent’s defenses and reach the side control position.

 Aside from that, finishing the BJJ stack pass can be tricky against flexible guard players (flexible hips) since they can adjust their leg position even in a tiny space.
-Therefore, it is critical to direct your ear towards your opponent’s hip to complete the stack guard pass.
-In that case, there will be no space for the opponent to recover by utilizing their legs.
+Therefore, directing your ear toward your opponent’s hip is critical to completing the stack guard pass.
+In that case, the opponent will have no space to recover by utilizing their legs.

-In the video below, Fabio Gurgel, a 6th-degree black belt in Brazilian jiu-jitsu, shows how to do the stacking guard passing in the art of BJJ grappling.
+In the video below, Fabio Gurgel, a 6th-degree black belt in Brazilian jiu-jitsu, shows how to pass the stacking guard in BJJ grappling.
 Learn and level up your guard passing tactics.

 Source: Stephan Kesting